Richard Cabral

 Richard Cabral (born August 28, 1984) is an American actor, occasional producer and writer.
 He is best known for his roles on Mayans M.C. on FX, the ABC television series American Crime, which earned him a Primetime Emmy Award nomination in 2015, and the Fox television series Lethal Weapon.

 Early life

 Cabral grew up in East Los Angeles, in a second-generation Mexican-American family.
 He became active in gang activity from an early age.
 He said in an interview with Entertainment Tonight that his family had been a part of the gang scene since the 1990s.
-He was a documented member of Varrio 213 in Montebello (East Los Angeles), California.
+He was a documented member of Varrio 213 in Montebello, California.
 When he was a child, he was separated from his family.
 He was incarcerated at the age of 13 for stealing a wallet.
 Cabral developed an addiction to crack cocaine by the age of 15.
 He obtained his GED as a teenager but once again got in trouble with the law.
 He was sentenced to prison for violent assault with a deadly weapon (shooting), and was released at the age of 25.